 Lebanon is a medium-sized city located in the state of Ohio.
-With a population of 20,623 people and six constituent neighborhoods, Lebanon is the 88th largest community in Ohio.
+With a population of 21,191 people and nine constituent neighborhoods, Lebanon is the 83rd largest community in Ohio.

 Lebanon real estate is some of the most expensive in Ohio, although Lebanon house values don't compare to the most expensive real estate in the U.S.

 Also of interest is that Lebanon has more people living here who work in computers and math than 95% of the places in the US.